Outline#

 An unsuccessful response will be of the form:

-Error: Cannot schedule [plane_id]
+Error: Cannot schedule [train_id]

 The following is a graphical representation of what time slots the above example request could be placed in:

-The earliest time slots the plane may occupy are between 01:00 and 03:30 as determined by the starting time.
-The latest time slot that the plane may first arrive in is 05:00.
+as determined by the starting time (shown in purple).
+The latest time slot that the train may first

-Flight Lookup Requests#
+Arrival Lookup Requests#

 The meaning of each of the values (all of which are 4-byte integers) is as follows:

-A successful response, where the plane was found in gate gate_num of the airport, will be in the following form.
-The two HH:MM values are the starting and ending times for the specific flight.
+station, will be in the following form.
+The two HH:MM values are the starting

-If there is no gate in which plane_id is scheduled at the given airport, the response should be in the following form:
+If there is no platform in which train_id is scheduled at the given station, the

-Gate Information Requests#
+Platform Information Requests#

-TIME_STATUS [airport_num] [gate_num] [start_idx] [duration]
+TIME_STATUS [station_num] [platform_num] [start_idx] [duration]

-This will return the status of the slots between [start_idx]..[start_idx+duration] (inclusive) in the given gate’s schedule.
+This will return the status of the slots between

 The meaning of each of the values (all of which are 4-byte integers) is as follows:

-The format of the response will follow the same format, for each time slot in the range start_idx to start_idx+duration (inclusive).
+The format of the response will follow the same format, for each time slot in

 ...

-The value of status should be either letter A for “allocated” (i.e. a flight is assigned) and F for “free”.
-If the slot is free, the flight_id should be printed as the number 0.
+The value of status should be either letter A for “allocated” (i.e. a train arrival is

 Forwarding Requests#

-During initialisation, information associated with each airport node subprocess is stored in the global ATC_INFO structure.
-This include the port number associated with each node.
-You can use this information to open a connection to an airport node’s listening socket.
+associated with each node.
+You can use this information to open a connection to

-In this assignment we impose no restrictions on how you format requests that are forwarded from the controller to the airport nodes (just that the requests behave correctly).
+In this assignment we impose no restrictions on how you format requests that are forwarded from the controller to the station nodes (just that the requests behave correctly).
 It is up to you to determine what is appropriate for your implementation.
 If this limitless freedom seems too open-ended to you, we offer the following suggestions:

-3. You perform pre-processing or parsing of the full request line before forwarding in a completely different format (such as sending binary data directly).
+- You perform pre-processing or parsing of the full request line before forwarding in a completely different format (such as sending binary data directly).

 Regardless of your choice, make sure you document and justify your choice somewhere in the report.